alex-morikado/movie-recommender/README.md

 ## Knowledge

 We transformed the raw data from the sources mentioned above into krf.
-This allowed us to use Companions and the Fire for querying and inference.
+This allowed us to use Companions and Fire for querying and inference.

 ## Files